drawbuildplay/drawbuildplay.github.io/content/blog/diy-drawer-organizer/index.md

 pin_image = "pins/DIY Custom Drawer Organizers-1.png"

 +++
 This DIY Drawer Organizer was a spur of the moment DIY I came up with.
 We used to have a store bought wooden organizer a while ago which looked nice, but it wasn't sized appropriately for the drawer, and the slats had gaps below them where the silverware would sneak under (this was really annoying).
-Then recently, my wife went out and replaced it with a new organizer, but it was even smaller and just didn't look good.
+Then recently, I went out and replaced it with a new organizer, but it was even smaller and just didn't look good.

 So, this morning I decided to go out to my local hardware store, and bought 4 pieces of poplar wood (1/4" x 3" x 3ft) for just $2.56 each (total $10.24 + tax).
 You might want to buy a few extra pieces as spare in case you cut one too short by mistake, or decide to add more compartments.